Heat Transfer Module

 where

 where is the area of surface .
-The GrayLambertSurfaceRadiationBase object computes the average temperature , heat flux density , and radiosity .
+The GrayLambertSurfaceRadiationBase object computes the average temperature , heat flux , and radiosity .
 These are all average quantities over the surface .

 Relationship of Net Radiation Method with Radiative Transport